jundalisay/superb/content/en/social/supersociology/solutions/council-of-opposition.md

 ---
-title: "The Council of Opposition"
+title: "Council of Opposition to Preserve the Balance of Power"
 heading: "David Hume's Court of Competitors or Opposition Bloc"
 date: 2021-09-07
 image: "/photos/objects/regicide.jpg"